nitromacchiato/kickback/README.md

 enjoy developing my own projects on my free time.
 I focused on developing the full stack application from working on the front end to engineering the database and createing the api routes to access data from the database.

 ### Sydney Bullock
+My partner [Sydney Bullock](https://www.linkedin.com/in/sydney-bullock/) is a senior studying Journalism at the University of Maryland graduating July 2021 focused on Product Development and Marketing.
-My partner [Sydney Bullock](https://www.linkedin.com/in/sydney-bullock/) focused on marketing and branding the product.
-Sydney helped guide the design proccess helping make alterations to the application and deciding what features we should foucs on based off our own research.
+Sydney focused on marketing and branding the product.
+Sydney helped guide the design proccess helping make alterations to the application and deciding what features we should foucs on based off our own research and understanding.

 ## Dependencies